Bolin-Wu/workshopr/README.md

 * Year 2023, intermediate level:

 The course has its own R package `workshopr` with data and functionality to simplify coding.
-To install the package just run the following:
+To install the package just run the following code in R studio:

 1. `install.packages("remotes")`
 2. `remotes::install\_github("MansMeg/IntroML", \\ subdir = "rpackage")`